reprojection-calibration/pnp/README.md

   private namespace anyway.
 Our preference is not even temp a consumer of the libray with the private API and simply not install it.
 We should not however that for header only libraries, a common way to deliver C++ code (ex.
 Eigen), the private namespace method is the only available option to hide the internal API.
+* Benefit #2) Easier maintenance of the public API - The entire public API is described in full by the header files in [include/pnp/](code/include/pnp/) and their associated tests in [test/](code/test/).
+Therefore, a developer can easily recognize when they are making changes to the public API that will break the interface for downstream consumers.
+This makes the connection between [semantic versioning](https://semver.org/) and the source code a literal structural component of the repository.
+* Benefit #3) Reduced source code dependencies - Dependencies on source code can be especially hard to manage.
+In C++ source code dependencies on other projects are introduced via the `#include` directive.
+All the include directives in the public API (i.e. those found at the top of the files found in [include/pnp/](code/include/pnp/)) must be present on the system of the user consuming the library.
+Therefore, there is a premium on reducing the number of includes in the public API and in some cases entirely redesigning the public API to remove "exotic" includes.
+  If for example in the public API of your header there is a requirement for an exotic include, for example a JSON class defined in a thirdparty Github repository - you can basically count on the fact that your libray is an order of magnitude harder to use than it should be.
+*
+* Following the principle of "include what you use" (and only what you use!) means th

 ## Open implementation questions